-Potentially even in simple workouts we are constantly in danger of suffering more or less serious damage, it is inevitable.
-This is something from which the true martial artist can not be exempt.
+Potentially even in simple workouts, we are constantly in danger of suffering more or less serious accidents, it is inevitable.
+This is something from which the true martial artist cannot be exempt.

-- Learn to listen to your body in the present (our actual psychophysical state)
+- Learn to listen to our body “in the present” (our actual psychophysical state)

-- Learn to listen to our body in the future (what we can aspire to do)
+- Learn to listen to our body “in the future” (what we can aspire to do and what not)